sergejsvisockis/joke-integration-service/README.md

 ## How to run

+### Locally with database in Docker
-1. The first step is to start a PostgreSQL Docker container `docker-compose up -d --build`
+1. The first step is to start a PostgreSQL Docker container `docker-compose up -d --build db`
 2. Apply database migrations: `npx prisma migrate dev`
 3. Start a server `npm run start`

+### In Docker locally
+Run the database and an application as a Docker swarm cluster `docker-compose up -d --build`

-4. Make requests via Swagger - `http://localhost:3000/api` or any other REST client of your choice
+When an application starts make requests via Swagger - `http://localhost:3000/api` or any other REST client of your choice

 An `import` endpoint is responsible for importing the joke from the external [resource](https://icanhazdadjoke.com/api) into the database table.